redis/redis-doc/commands/blpop.md

 ## Blocking behavior

-If none of the specified keys exist or contain non-empty lists, `BLPOP` blocks the connection until another client performs an `LPUSH` or `RPUSH` operation against one of the lists.
+If none of the specified keys exist, `BLPOP` blocks the connection until another client performs an `LPUSH` or `RPUSH` operation against one of the keys.

 Once new data is present on one of the lists, the client returns with the name of the key unblocking it and the popped value.